alaaahmade/alaaahmade/README.md

 ### Hello Visitor, I'm Alaa Ahmad

 ## Full-Stack developer with expertise in web technologies, including web design, HTML, CSS, JavaScript, and TypeScript.
-I have a strong command of frameworks, particularly React and Node.js.
-I thrive in collaborative team environments and enjoy working with others to create exceptional web solutions
+## have a strong command of frameworks, particularly React and Node.js and have a strong knowledge of GitHub and AWS
+## I thrive in collaborative team environments and enjoy working with others to create exceptional web solutions

 ## I want to enrich my skills and live up to other challenges to increase my experience.